Risley bows out of the race for Assembly

-He thanked all of the delegates to the GOP convention, to be held Saturday, who expressed support for him.
+He thanked all of the delegates to the GOP convention who expressed support for him.
+The convention will be held at 9:30 a.m.
+Saturday at the Scullville Volunteer Fire Company in Egg Harbor Township and via Zoom.

+Republican Assembly candidates not included on the slate with state Senate candidate Vince P…

 "As always, I will wholeheartedly back all of the successful nominees of our party," Risley wrote.

-State Senate candidate Vince Polistina had announced he would run on a slate with assembly candidates former Atlantic City Mayor Don Guardian and a newcomer to running for election, Margate lawyer Claire Swift.
+State Senate candidate Vince Polistina had announced he would run on a slate with Assembly candidates former Atlantic City Mayor Don Guardian and political newcomer Claire Swift, a Margate lawyer.

-Atlantic City councilman Jesse Kurtz, the only Republican on that city's governing body, is also running for assembly.
+Atlantic City Councilman Jesse Kurtz, the only Republican on that city's governing body, is also running for Assembly.
+Former congressional candidate Seth Grossman also is running for state Senate in the 2nd District as a Republican.

 Contact Michelle Brunetti Post: